 Furthermore, If you use IIS then you may have to change your server config so that files without an extension (or the wildcard MIME type) serve as text/plain.
 You can contact your host for a small help if you are unsure about this.
 After this, just click on “Next Steps” and then ultimately click on “Verify Domain“.

-If everything is done correctly, then on clicking the verified domain, you should see a success message as shown below.
+If everything is done correctly, then on clicking the issued domain, you should see an issued status as shown below.

 Step 6: Download Certificate